Saijo Inari (Saijo Inari-san Myokyoji Temple)

-Known as the setting for Japan’s most famous folk tale, “The Legend of Momotaro,” Kibi Plain features a number of burial mounds created more than 1500 years earlier.
-Saijo Inari and its enormous O-torii(the gate at the temple's entrance) standing 27 meters tall, situated on the mountainside overlooking the plain, offers one of the most eye-catching scenes found in this lush countryside.
+Kibi Plain known as the setting for Japan’s most famous folk tale, “The Legend of Momotaro,” features a number of burial mounds created more than 1500 years earlier.
+Saijo Inari and its enormous O-torii(the gate at the temple's entrance) standing 27 meters tall, situated on the mountainside overlooking the plain, offers one of the most eye-catching views found in this lush countryside.

 Saijo Inari, boasting a history stretching back more than 1200 years, is an Inari temple devoted to protecting the Lotus Sutra and the teachings of Buddhism.

 It is known as one of three major Inari in Japan along with Fushimi-Inari Taisha and Toyokawa Inari Temple.

 Legend has it that the well-trained priest Ho-on Daishi had a vision of Saijoi Kyo-o Daibosatsu (known affectionately as “Saijo Sama”), the principal image, and became enlightened in 752 while worshipping at the stone outcropping known as Hachijoiwa.
 After this vision, Ho-on Daishi built a temple near the site in 785 and named it "Ryuozan Jinguji."
 After flourishing for hundreds of years as a venerable temple, the buildings were unfortunately lost due to damage sustained during the civil war in the late 16th century.